LBMC/PLA/README.md

 The images couples are then processed as follows:
 1. The noise of both `DAPI` and `PLA` images is independently removed using the [“substract background” function](http://ieeexplore.ieee.org/document/1654163/?reload=true).
-2. The `DAPI` channel is then used to detect the Nuclei using the ["Huang" thresholding method](https://pdfs.semanticscholar.org/8906/64d6e7861253bd8c36d0e9079f96c9f22d67.pdf) and the **initial Nuclei** `Minimum surface` and `Maximum surface`  parameters.
+2. The `DAPI` channel is then used to detect the Nuclei with the ["Huang" thresholding method](https://pdfs.semanticscholar.org/8906/64d6e7861253bd8c36d0e9079f96c9f22d67.pdf) and the **initial Nuclei** `Minimum surface` and `Maximum surface`  parameters.
-3. The aggregates of nuclei are subsequently identified using the **single Nucleui** `Maximum surface` and `Minimum Circularity`.
-Detected ROI fitting with these parameters are then splitted using the ["Watershed" algorithm](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/1360/1/Determining-watersheds-in-digital-pictures-via-flooding-simulations/10.1117/12.24211.short?SSO=1).
+3. The aggregates of nuclei are subsequently identified using the **single Nucleus** `Maximum surface` and `Minimum Circularity`.
+Detected ROIs fitting with these parameters are then splitted using the ["Watershed" algorithm](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/1360/1/Determining-watersheds-in-digital-pictures-via-flooding-simulations/10.1117/12.24211.short?SSO=1).
 4. `PLA` foci are then detected independently for every **isolated nucleus**, using the [“Max-Entropy” threshold method](https://www.sciencedirect.com/science/article/pii/0734189X85901252) and the foci `Minimum Surface` and `Maximum Surface` parameters.
 5. Finally, the program collects the size of all nuclei and foci to generate a `Results.csv` table (see below).